zardra/nuclide/docs/_docs/languages/hack.md

 [HHVM](http://hhvm.com).

 > Currently, HHVM is [not supported on Windows](https://docs.hhvm.com/hhvm/installation/windows), so
-> this integration has limited viablity on that platform.
+> this integration has limited viability on that platform.
 However,
 > [work is being done](https://github.com/facebook/hhvm/issues/5460) to port HHVM to Windows.

 <br/>